 To find quality resources that you can trust start with the resources in the library.

 Our library catalogue is the best way to find out what resources we have.
 There are dedicated PCs in the Learning Centre and you can also access our catalogue online using the link in the navigation bar above.

 To help you to find a library resource on the shelves you will need to know its classmark (classification number).
 If you search for a book or publication using the library’s catalogue you will find the classmark below the title of the resource, in the list of results.

-The non-fiction books and publications in the library each have a number and are arranged by subject, in number order.
+The non-fiction books and publications in the library each have a number and are arranged in number order on the shelves.

 The numbers allocated to resources are based on the Dewey Decimal Classification System.
 The numbers act almost like the address of the resource on the shelves, helping you to find it.
 Each number relates to a specific subject or subtopic of a subject.

 - 000 – Computer Science, Information and General Works

 - 100 – Philosophy and Psychology